All Episodes

 From the high desert, that is about it.

-If you would like a copy of this very important pro...
-Today, you need...
-Nevertheless, would you explain that term, the goo?
+If you would like a copy of this very important pro today, you need dangerous.

-So, all of humanity...
-No, the biosphere of the planet.
+The biosphere of the planet.

 Even worse.

-I mean, the two creatures in there, we don't have to create anything like a robot or something, you just create small invisible machines that disassemble your enemies atom by atom, molecule by molecule.
+You just create small invisible machines that disassemble your enemies atom by atom, molecule by molecule.

-Reference 1986, a book apparently called Engines of Creation.
+Reference, 1986, a book apparently called Engines of Creation.

-Yes, that's Eric Drexler's book.
+Yes, that's Eric Grexford's book.

-That's the book that I got the definition of nanotechnology.
+That's the book that I got, the definition of nanotechnology.

 That it would be possible to, in effect, create nanotechnology machines that would, quote, lobotomize, end quote, entire populations.

-I mean, I think disassemble is a little more dangerous even than lobotomize.
+Well, I mean, I think disassemble is a little more dangerous even than lobotomize.

 I mean, lobotomize is obviously horrific as well.